vcmt794/Transformers/README.md

   FFN: Base FFN use in "Attention is all u need", FFN with SiLU, MoE.

-  DecoderLayer: the one in "Attention is all u need", the Mixtral one.
-(Maybe will have Llama)
+  DecoderLayer: the one in "Attention is all u need", the MoE and LLama